Qudsiya-khan-dot/smart-salon-privacy-policy/README.md

 •	You can update your profile
 •	You can delete your account
 •	You can request data removal anytime by contacting us
-Email: Kamranvirtualzx@gmail.com
+Email: smartsalon.business@gmail.com
-7. Children’s Privacy
-Smart Salon is not intended for children under 13 years of age.
-We do not knowingly collect data from children.
-8. Changes to This Policy
+7. Changes to This Policy
 We may update this Privacy Policy from time to time.
 Any changes will be updated inside the app and on the Play Store listing.
-9. Contact Us
+8. Contact Us
 If you have any questions about this Privacy Policy, contact us at:
-📧 Kamranvirtualzx@gmail.com
+📧 smartsalon.business@gmail.com
 Terms & Conditions
 Smart Salon App
 1. Acceptance of Terms